 Risk incident data is analysed for trends or concentrations with regards to root causes, departments, risk owners and other such categories.
-It is expected that further analysis may be carried out as the risk framework is embedded further within the business.

 C.4.
 How assets are invested in accordance with the prudent person principle as stated in paragraph 5.1.2 of the Code